 a.
-Description of the Issue: The problem statement must describe the need for the project and provide a clear statement of how funding will support the project's value to the victims field by meeting a stated goal.
+Problem Statement: The problem statement must establish strong rationale for the project and provide a clear statement of how funding will support the project's value to the victims field by meeting the stated goals.
+Applicants should use data to provide evidence that the need for the effort exists and demonstrate the scope and size of the need.
+The problem statement must also make a convincing case that the project addresses a gap in existing resources and does not duplicate existing resources.